 For students with a discrimination complaint, please refer to the Equal Opportunity/Affirmative Action Office.
 Contact the EEO/AA Office for more information or review the information available on the EEO/AA webpage.

 Books and materials required for UH Hilo's Summer classes can be purchased from the UH Hilo Bookstore.
-The bookstore is open from 8:00am to 4:30pm Monday through Friday.
-Call 808 932-7394 for more information, or visit the UH Hilo Online Bookstore.
+More information, including bookstore hours can be found at: UH Hilo Bookstore.

 UH Hilo recognizes its obligations to provide students with disabilities with equal access to its programs, services and activities.
 This publication is available in alternate format upon request.
 Contact the University Disability Service (ADA office) at (808) 932-7623 (voice) or (808) 932-7002 (TTY), firstname.lastname@example.org (email) for disability access information and services or visit the UH Hilo Disability Services website.

 Information on food services over the summer session, please see: University Dining Services.

 Instructors are required to post grades by 12:00pm on the Monday following the end of the session in which the course is taught.
 For exact dates, see the academic calendar.

 Housing is available during the summer session.
 Application and details are available at University Housing.

 If you need housing before these dates, please direct any questions to email@example.com.

 If you do not want to live on campus, there are other places around campus that you can look at.
 See the list of available off-campus housing options.

 For hours and information on the Edwin Mookini Library please visit the Mookini Library website.